EMUs – Easy Money Units

 The full EMU-featuring novella ‘Death in the Bubble World’ was serialised in each of the three Ems that came out from 1997-2000.

-Easy Money Units, known as EMUs, were used for all transactions, mainly money and data.
-EMUs handled the processing of transactions from the stores of value for blood, data, sperm, money, etc. The controlling AI was called ‘Mr Banks’.
+Easy Money Units were used for all transactions, mainly money and data.
+EMUs handled the processing of transactions from the stores of value for blood, data, sperm, money.
+The chief evil guy was called ‘Mr Banks’.

 The Bubble World story addresses the complications that arise when transactions are not honoured, or are converted to the advantage of larger players or aggregators.